Robert Merrill: Sporting events

 Relatively late in his singing career, Merrill also became known for singing "The Star-Spangled Banner" at Yankee Stadium and Giants Stadium.
-He first sang the national anthem to open the 1969 baseball season, and it became a tradition for the Yankees to bring him back each year on Opening Day and special occasions.
+He first sang the national anthem to open the 1967 baseball season, and it became a tradition for the Yankees to bring him back each year on Opening Day and special occasions.
 He sang at various Old Timer's Days (wearing his own pinstriped Yankee uniform with the number "11/2" on the back) and the emotional pre-game ceremony in memory of Thurman Munson at Yankee Stadium on August 3, 1979, the day after the catcher died in a plane crash.
 Merrill also sang at one World Series game in each year the Yankees played the Fall Classic at the stadium, starting in 1976.
 A recorded Merrill version is still sometimes used at Yankee Stadium, mainly at Old Timer's Day.
-In 2021, the Yankees replaced the live organ version of God Bless America that had played for almost two years with Merrill's cover.
+In 2021, the Yankees replaced the live organ version of "God Bless America" that had played for almost two years with Merrill's cover.

 Merrill preferred a traditional approach to the song, devoid of additional ornamentation, as he explained to Newsday in 2000, "When you sing the anthem, there's a legitimacy to it.
 I'm extremely bothered by these different interpretations of it."
 Merrill appeared opposite Adam Sandler in a scene singing the national anthem, in the 2003 film Anger Management.
 Merrill joked that an entire generation of people know him as "The 'Say-Can-You-See' guy!"
 (Agmazine, April 1996).

 Personal life

 While there has been dispute regarding his birth year (some claim he was born in 1919), the Social Security Death Index, his family, and his gravestone state that he was born in 1917.

-Merrill was married briefly to soprano Roberta Peters in 1952.
-They parted amicably; he had two children, a son David and a daughter Lizanne, with his second wife, Marion (d.
-March 20, 2010), née Machno, a pianist.
+Merrill married soprano Roberta Peters in 1952, however they divorced shortly afterwards.
+He had two children with his second wife, Marion Machno, a pianist.
 Merrill liked to play golf and was a member of the Westchester Country Club in Rye, New York, for many years.

-He always maintained a warm sense of humor and once recalled the time a young contractor was working in his New Rochelle, New York, home.
-Surveying the photos, posters, plaques and other music memorabilia in the Merrill home, the young man asked Merrill, "You're a singer, aren't you?"

-"Yes," he responded.
-"You sing opera, don't you?" the worker asked.
-"A little," replied Merrill.